COVID-19: These Are the 5 Most Dangerous Counties in Your State

 The acceleration in the spread of COVID-19 in the United States in the past month is nothing short of astonishing.
 Confirmed cases now routinely rise by over 200,000 a day, on the way to what experts think will be 300,000.
-Fatal cases per day have risen to over 3,000, and experts fear that could surge over the course of January.
-Currently, total confirmed cases in the United States stand at 17,287,875 and fatalities at 313,797.
+Fatal cases per day have risen to over 3,000, and experts fear that could surge in January.
+Currently, total confirmed cases in the United States stand at 18,184,737 and fatalities at 322,343.

 The effects of the disease on any area are measured in several ways.
 Among the most widely followed are confirmed cases per 100,000 people.
 This shows how deeply COVID-19 has spread in any given county.
 It also can be a sign of likely future spread because such a large portion of the population already has been affected.

 The ways that people can protect themselves regardless of the intensity of the spread of the disease have changed very little since the start of the pandemic.
-Wear masks, social distance, wash hands and when talking stay outside as much as possible.
+Wear masks, social distance, wash hands and stay outside as much as possible when talking.
 Just as important, do not gather inside in groups of more than a few people.

 This list shows the five counties in each state where the cases per 100,000 are the highest.
-It provides a picture of which areas in a state are most dangerous in terms of the spread of the disease.
+It provides an idea of which areas in a state are most dangerous in terms of the spread of the disease.

 |Alabama